Lecostarius/Daikin-IR-Reverse/README.md

 Sometimes, even the green AUTO button is recognized as DAIKIN152 protocol.

+I tried the demo sketch TurnOnDaikinAC.
+It is not meant for my remote, I had to change a few things, but now I am able to switch on my AC using this sketch.

+I tried to run it on ESP32, but that does not work, despite some comments in the source code.
+The issue is mainly with some hardware timer classes.

+There is another Arduino library, called IRRemote, which is more modern and supports also ESP32.
+However, this one has less protocols covered, in particular, it does not cover my Daikin (nor any other AC, as far as I can see).

 The code is in my Arduino folder under 8266 stuff.
 With VSCode I can load the corresponding library, in the Arduino/libraries/IRRemoteESP8266/ folder.